Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations

-Lastly, our analysis employs carefully defined metrics and well motivated classifications. (i) To identify extended [\ion{C}{2}] halos, we introduce the $\Delta R_{90}$ parameter, which quantifies how much more extended [\ion{C}{2}] emission is compared to UV continuum, following the observations \citep[e.g.,][]{Fujimoto19,Fujimoto20}.
-While recent simulations \citep{Munoz24,Khatri25} partially reproduce extended [\ion{C}{2}] emission, they did not compare with the UV continuum profile for complete consistency with the observations. (ii) We more strictly define outflows/inflows as gas with radial velocity greater than the velocity dispersion, which can distinguish outflows/inflows with respect to the random motion along radial direction.
+Lastly, our analysis employs carefully defined metrics and well motivated classifications for [\ion{C}{2}] halos. (i) We introduce the $\Delta R_{90}$ parameter, which quantifies how much more extended [\ion{C}{2}] emission is compared to UV continuum, following the observations \citep[e.g.,][]{Fujimoto19,Fujimoto20}.
+While recent simulations \citep{Munoz24,Khatri25} partially reproduce extended [\ion{C}{2}] emission, they did not compare with the UV continuum profile for complete consistency with the observations. (ii) We more strictly define outflows/inflows as gas with radial velocity greater than the velocity dispersion, which can distinguish outflows/inflows with respect to the random motion along the radial direction.
 This contrasts with \cite{Munoz24}, which classified gas solely by the sign of radial velocity.
-The simpler approach by \cite{Munoz24} may significantly overestimate the outflowing/inflowing gas contribution by neglecting the intrinsic randomness in gas motion. (iii) Different definitions of satellite galaxies can lead to varying estimates of their contribution to CGM-scale [\ion{C}{2}] emission.
+The simpler approach by \cite{Munoz24} may significantly overestimate the outflowing/inflowing gas contribution by neglecting the strong random motion of gas in high-$z$ bursty galaxies. (iii) Different definitions of satellite galaxies can lead to varying estimates of their contribution to [\ion{C}{2}] emission on the inner-CGM scale.
 We define satellites as subhalos with $M_{\rm subhalo} \leq 0.2 M_{\rm halo}$ and measure their [\ion{C}{2}] emission within $0.3 R_{\rm vir,subhalo}$ from each subhalo center, yielding a modest satellite contribution with $f_{\rm [CII],sat}$ typically below $\sim 20\%$ (Section~\ref{subsec:satellite}).
-This contrasts with, e.g., \cite{Khatri25}, which found that satellites are the primary driver of extended [\ion{C}{2}] emission at large radii.
+This contrasts with, e.g., \cite{Khatri25}, who found that satellites are the primary driver of extended [\ion{C}{2}] emission.